SnapperTT/sdl-stb-font/README.md

 ```

 ## Use Harfbuzz
-This library supports [harbfuzz](https://github.com/harfbuzz/harfbuzz) shaping.
+This library supports [HarfBuzz](https://github.com/harfbuzz/harfbuzz) shaping.
 To enable it simply define the macro `#define SSF_HARFBUZZ_ENABLED` before including the header.
 This library can automatically split utf-8 strings by font and parse the sub-strings to harfbuzz for shaping.
 Punctuation is not split, so sections of RTL scripts (such as Arabic or Hebrew) should render correctly inline with LTR text.

 If harfbuzz mode is enabled the library will try to include `harfbuzz.h` and `harfbuzz.cc`.
 You can disable this behaviour with the macros `#define SSF_HARFBUZZ_INCLUDE_HANDLED` and `#define SSF_HARFBUZZ_IMPL_HANDLED` to disable including `harfbuzz.h` and `harfbuzz.cc` respectively.

 If you do not use harfbuzz then this library will use its own shaping system that only supports LTR text.

+If you do not *need* harfbuzz shaping then I recommend that you do not enable harfbuzz support.
+This library's in-built shaping system is much faster.

 Formatted Text
 ==============